 Police: Late Georgia Tech player collapsed in dance routine

-ATLANTA (AP) — Georgia Tech football player Brandon Adams was participating in a dance routine when he collapsed suddenly and died last weekend, police said Friday.
+ATLANTA (AP) — Georgia Tech football player Brandon Adams was practicing a dance routine when he collapsed suddenly and died last weekend, police said Friday.

 There was nothing in Adams' autopsy to indicate foul play and no evidence to warrant a criminal investigation, Atlanta police spokesman James H. White III said in a statement to The Associated Press.